jordanbaird/Prism/README.md

         BackgroundColor(.cyan) {
             Underline {
                 "This text is bold, underlined, and has a cyan background."
+                IgnoreFormatting("This text has no formatting.")
+                "Back to bold and underlined, with a cyan background."
             }
         }
     }
 }
 ```

 The `Prism` type can be directly used in a `print()` function, and the formatted string will be printed directly to the terminal or console.
-If the terminal or console does not support formatted text, the unformatted version of the string will be printed instead.
+If the terminal or console does not support formatted text, the unformatted version of the string will be automatically printed instead.

-- NOTE: Things may show up differently, depending on which terminal client is being used.
+- NOTE: Some terminal clients may display certain elements differently than others. `Prism` simply provides the terminal with a set of control codes for each attribute.
 It is up to the terminal to determine how it will display the control codes that `Prism` provides it.

 ## License